 Cloudland Canyon State Park is an alluring and magnificent park in Rising Fawn, Georgia.
-Spanning across 3,538 acres in the southern part of Dade County, Cloudland Canyon State Park is situated on the western edge of Lookout Mountain, overlooking with all its grandeur and majesty.
-The park showcases many of the varieties of landscapes the earth has to offer including giant caves, thick forests, sandstone cliffs, vast canyons, cascading creeks, and the striking diversity of wildlife.
+Spanning across 3,538 acres in the southern part of Dade County, Cloudland Canyon State Park is situated on the western edge of Lookout Mountain.
+The park showcases many varieties of landscapes that the earth has to offer, including giant caves, thick forests, sandstone cliffs, vast canyons, cascading creeks, and striking wildlife diversity.

 RV Rentals in Cloudland Canyon State Park

 Cloudland Canyon State Park is 120 miles northwest of Atlanta, and 27 miles southwest of Chattanooga, Tennessee.
 It is easy to access Cloudland Canyon State Park by car or RV thanks to its proximity to many main roads and highways.
 There are three entrances to the park, all of which are located on the west side.
 If you need to pick up any supplies before your adventure, you can do so at Trenton, Fort Oglethorpe, or Lakeview.

 There are no strict driving rules to follow while inside the park, but a driving license and a parking pass are mandatory to drive on the park roads.
 ATVs are not permitted inside the park, but golf carts are permitted on the park roads, just not on the hiking trails.

 Campgrounds and parking in Cloudland Canyon State Park

 West Rim Campground